 Scranton Comedy Club reopens in Dunmore with NYC comic Wellie Jackson on Nov.
 28

-Now, after months of delays due to the coronavirus pandemic, the club is coming back with a limited occupancy event at the Holiday Inn Scranton East in Dunmore on Saturday, Nov.
+Now, after months of delays due to COVID-19, the club is coming back with a limited occupancy event at the Holiday Inn Scranton East in Dunmore on Saturday, Nov.
 28.

 New York comedian Wellie Jackson, who has toured with Tracy Morgan and can be seen on the hit Netflix series “Orange Is the New Black,” will headline this stand-up show featuring Walker Hays and Alex Quow, with club owner Kevin Lepka serving as the host.

 “At the last show in February, we had 320 people in attendance.
 Be sure to get your tickets soon, as this show is expected to sell out,” Lepka said.

 Doors at the Holiday Inn Scranton East (200 Tigue St., Dunmore) open at 7 p.m., and the show starts at 8 p.m.
 Dinner and drinks will be available; as per Gov. Tom Wolf’s orders, attendees must purchase a meal to consume alcoholic beverages.
 CDC guidelines will be followed, and the event will be capped at 20 percent capacity.